TheStef56/ScreenRecorder.py/README.md

 # do some stuff or set a timeout to record until the end of the timeout

-sc.stop_recording() # this is required to stop the recording and process audio and video into a file.mp4
+sc.stop_recording() # this is needed to stop the recording and process audio and video into a file.mp4

 ```